 Completion of 24 subjects

-Practicum - all placements are arranged by Box Hill Institute
+Practicum - Box Hill Institute arranges all placements

 2nd year - 200 hours Practicum 1